 If they do not meet these goals in Year 4, we aim to provide further lessons in Year 5 and 6.

-In 2021-22, we organised for a temporary, heated swimming pool to be installed for 2 weeks on the school site.
+In 2022 and 2023, we organised for a temporary, heated swimming pool to be installed for 2 weeks on the school site.
 We hired a swimming instructor to provide swimming lessons to Key Stage 2 pupils.
 89% of pupils in Year 6 met the goals set above.

 For full information on our PE Curriculum, please click here.